 5.2 Personal data that we process for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes.

 5.3 We will retain your personal data as follows:

-- Personal data will be retained for a maximum period of 90 days following the end of consent/subscription.
+- Personal data is used only for authentication and not retained following the end of consent/subscription.

 5.4 Notwithstanding the other provisions of this Section 5, we may retain your personal data where such retention is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.

 6.1 We may update this notice from time to time by publishing a new version on our website.

 6.2 You should check this page occasionally to ensure you are happy with any changes to this notice.